EliavYair1/Moburst-Assignment/README.md

 Download the files .

-Enter the project directory cd project-name  .
+Enter the project directory cd project-folder  .

 Install the node-modules by running "npm install".